 Protect my business

 Any business that offers professional services, advice, recommendations, solutions, or otherwise represents the interests of its clients assumes risks and should have PLI.
 It provides coverage for many of the legal claims that are not under the umbrella of a General Liability Insurance policy.
 In the event of a lawsuit, PLI pays for the legal fees, damages awarded against you, and any other associated costs, such as supplementary expenses involved in your defense and lost wages if you need to take time off work to appear in court.
 In fact, these extra expenses are covered on top of whatever limit of insurance you have in place.

 Inherent daily risks

 Clients consult with professionals for their expertise, and they have a legal duty to act in their clients’ best interest, performing their duties to a certain standard of care.
 Depending on your profession, it may be a regulatory requirement to have a PLI policy before you can conduct business; in some provinces, it’s required by law for certain kinds of professional practices.
-Because each type of professional takes on different inherent daily risks, we offer customized policies with profession-specific coverage to insure your most likely and frequent exposures.
+Because each type of professional takes on different inherent daily risks, we offer customized policies with coverage that’s tailored to your specific profession to insure your most likely and frequent exposure

 Your profession, your package

 There is a specific name attached to the policy for each type of profession.
 While healthcare professionals would purchase Medical Malpractice Insurance, the professional liability insurance for advice- and counsel-giving professionals is called Errors and Omissions Insurance (E&O Insurance).
 In any case, we make it easy to figure out what coverage you need and get insured—quickly, conveniently, and affordably.